rjwilliams87/Ezevents/README.md

 Coming Updates
 ---------------
-* Filter and search table
+* Filter and search table functionality
-* Page for weekly, yearly, and month incoming reporting
+* Dedicated page for weekly, yearly, and monthly income reporting
 * Dedicated table for completed and paid events/invoices